-Ruth Brander specialises in civil actions against the police, prisoners' rights, inquests, public law, international law and appellate crime.
+Ruth specialises in civil actions against the police, public law, prisoners' rights, inquests and international and constitutional law.
 She has a particular interest in the rights of protestors and of vulnerable, young or mentally disordered detainees.
 She regularly represents bereaved families at inquests and in civil proceedings.

 Ruth regularly represents prisoners at parole hearings, in civil actions and in public law proceedings.